soumaiabouh/smart-grid-privacy-enhancing-system/m5/Prototype.md

 ### 3.5 MDMS
 *[Go over parts of the source code or simply refer to it, and explain how it fits the requirements stated in section 2]*

+### 3.6 User Centric System
+*[Go over parts of the source code or simply refer to it, and explain how it fits the requirements stated in section 2]*

+### 3.7 UI
+*[Go over parts of the source code or simply refer to it, and explain how it fits the requirements stated in section 2]*

 ## 4. Conclusion
 *[Main lessons learned, areas to consider for improvement (choice of encryption and encryption algorithm is an example)]*